Project Summary: Non-specific Effects of Vaccines

 Vaccines 101

-We usually think of vaccines as being targeted to a specific disease, like the flu.
+We usually think of a vaccine as being targeted to a specific disease, like the flu.
 Some vaccines are killed or inactivated.
-Other vaccines are live or “attenuated”, meaning that they cannot replicate enough to cause illness in our bodies but can be recognized by the immune system.
+Other vaccines are live or “attenuated,” meaning they cannot replicate enough to cause illness in our bodies but can still be recognized by the immune system.

 Non-specific effects of vaccines

 Vaccines may have influences beyond the disease they target.
 These “non-specific effects” of vaccines can be positive or negative.
 Some vaccines can be successful in helping the immune system to fight other pathogens besides those it was created to target.
 Live vaccines often have beneficial effects by fighting non-target diseases.
-For example, the measles vaccine can also protect against sepsis (a life threatening response to infection).
+For example, the measles vaccine can also protect against sepsis (a life-threatening response to infection).
 This non-specific effect can be very powerful.
-Researchers have found that live vaccines for smallpox, tuberculosis (BCG), polio, and measles (or MMR) can actually reduce child mortality, beyond the protection it gives for those diseases.
+Researchers have found that live vaccines for smallpox, tuberculosis (BCG), polio, and measles (or MMR) can actually reduce child mortality, beyond the protection they give for those diseases.

-Studies in low-income countries indicate that these non-live vaccines may increase mortality in children because the increase in pneumonia and sepsis outweighs the benefits of fighting the target disease.
+Studies in low-income countries indicate that these non-live vaccines may increase mortality in children because the increase in pneumonia and sepsis outweighs the benefits of fighting the target diseases.

 Females are affected more by non-specific effects

-The non-specific effects of vaccines is greater in females than males.
-This applies to both protective effects of live vaccines and detrimental effects of non-live vaccines.
+The non-specific effects of vaccines are greater in females than males.
+This applies to both the protective effects of live vaccines and the detrimental effects of non-live vaccines.
 In Africa, non-live vaccination for malaria was found to double mortality rates in girls.
-But the non-specific effects of live tuberculosis vaccine had greater beneficial effects on mortality for girls than for boys.
+However, the non-specific effects of live tuberculosis vaccine had greater beneficial effects on mortality for girls than for boys.

 Timing is important

 How can we reduce the negative impact of non-live vaccines?
 Luckily, scientists found that the most recent vaccine given has the strongest non-specific effects.
-So, to reduce the negative effects of non-live vaccines, a live vaccine can be given after the non-live vaccine.
-In Denmark, children who were given the live measles, mumps and rubella vaccine after non-live vaccines had a lower rate of hospital admissions for any infections.
-In the U.S. there was a lower risk of non-target disease hospitalizations in children whose last vaccine received was live compared with inactivated vaccine, as well as concurrent receipt compared with inactivated vaccine
+So, when children receive a number of different vaccines, the best way to reduce the negative effects of non-live vaccines is to be sure that vaccines are scheduled to give a live vaccine after the non-live vaccine.
+In Denmark, children who were given the live measles, mumps, and rubella vaccine after the non-live vaccine had a lower rate of hospital admissions for any infections.
+In the U.S. researchers found a similar outcome.
+Children had a lower risk of non-target disease hospitalizations when the last vaccine received was a live vaccine as compared to a non-live vaccine.

 A call for improving the vaccine strategy for newborns